mrob11/django-html5-boilerplate/README.rst

 Django HTML5 Boilerplate
 ========================

-#TODO: add a link to Starting a Django-1.6 Project...
 This modification of Mike360's django-html5-boilerplate app incorporates certain 'best practices' from Jeff Knupp's tutorial "Starting a Django-1.6 Project the Right Way".
 The following modifications were made: